discordjs/guide/guide/popular-topics/components-v2.md

 ### Media Gallery

-A Media Gallery is a content component that can display up to 10 media attachments formatted in an structured gallery.
-Each attachment in the Media Gallery component can have an optional ALT text (description) and can be marked as spoiler.
+A Media Gallery is a content component that can display up to 10 media attachments formatted in a structured gallery.
+Each attachment in the Media Gallery component can have an optional alt text (description) and can be marked as a spoiler.
 You can use the <DocsLink path="MediaGalleryBuilder:Class" /> and <DocsLink path="MediaGalleryItemBuilder:Class" /> utility classes to easily create a Media Gallery component and its items.

 The example below shows how you can send a Media Gallery component in a channel.